SatvikR/password-manager/README.md

 ## Run locally

+- First make sure you have at least python 3.6 or later
 - Run `setup_db.py`
 - Run `pip install -r requirements.txt` in a venv (or not), use `pip3` if needed
+- Run `python app.py`, use `python3` if needed